dolong2110/dolong2110.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 ---

-This is an about page about this awesome site.
+My name is Chau Long Do.
 Hope you love it!

 Reasons: